r0qs/beezim/README.md

 ### Without search engine

+*Before start, make sure you have docker installed in your system.*

 If you don't plan to use the search engine and would like to mirror ZIMs as they are.
 You can just install BeeZIM in your machine and use it without the `--enable-search` option, or build the BeeZIM docker image (not the docker compose).